nurof3n/java-unit-tests/README.md

 # Getting Started

-### What is this?
+## What is this?

 This is the repository for my homework on java unit testing from the Java Spring Advanced course.
+I've implemented JWT authentication on the two extra endpoints from the `MarketController`:
+`/carts/sorted_by_total_quantity` and `/users/sorted_by_number_of_orders`.

-### Homework requirements
+## Homework requirements

+### Part 1

 * Create a Spring Boot project and design (code) an API for a Market (users have a cart, and add and remove products, each user has an id, and also a Wishlist, no need to implement a login system; create all CRUD operations for Users, Cart and Wishlist, use H2 (in-memory) as a database)
 * Create unit tests for it
 * Please make sure to implement all those things, and meet the deadline
 * Comments would be a nice addition

 Please make sure to have the extra endpoints:

-* An endpoint where i can get all the carts from all the users, sorted by the total of the products (a product must have a name, price and a quantity)
+* An endpoint where I can get all the carts from all the users, sorted by the total of the products (a product must have a name, price and a quantity)
-* An endpoint where i can get all the users sorted by their number of orders (users will also have order history, make sure to implement it)
+* An endpoint where I can get all the users sorted by their number of orders (users will also have order history, make sure to implement it)

+### Part 2

+* Implement JWT auth for two endpoints from the previous homework
+* Write what endpoints have JWT enabled in `README.md`
+* Allow swagger to be reached without auth (SecurityConfiguration)

-### Reference Documentation
+## Reference Documentation

 For further reference, please consider the following sections: